 Secret Agent Man, last seen walking toward a diner in Dallas, stepped out of the black, lights flashing Lakota UH 72a helicopter into the floodlight’s circle.
 He took a leisurely stroll in our direction while the helicopter wound down, lights still flashing in the gathering dusk.
 I’ve always wanted to say that, even though I haven’t the slightest idea what the hell Dusk might be gathering.

 “Pilot says to thank you for the light, Colonel Foster.”
 He put out his hand.
 Rip took it.
-“And you, Captain Riordan.
+“And you, Major Riordan.
 Feeling better?”

-“Yes and no.” What the hell, I hadn’t been a Captain for six years and he’d drugged me, but I shook his hand.
+“Yes and no.” What the hell, I hadn’t been a Major for six years and he’d drugged me, but I shook his hand.

 “What are you gentleman drinking this evening?
 If you aren’t,” he produced a bottle of 21-year-old Glenfiddich, “maybe you’d like to join me?”